Four more pre-schools to be set up in Sengkang by end-2022 to meet demand

-In a written reply to Sengkang GRC MP Louis Chua, the ministry said the new centres will be built in locations such as community centres.
+In a written reply to Mr Louis Chua (Sengkang GRC), the ministry said the new centres will be built in locations such as community centres.

 They will be set up "in tandem with future new Build-To-Order housing developments so that they can be operational in time to meet parents' needs", it said.